Word embedding: Sentence embeddings

 The idea has been extended to embeddings of entire sentences or even documents, e.g. in the form of the thought vectors concept.
 In 2015, some researchers suggested "skip-thought vectors" as a means to improve the quality of machine translation.
 A more recent and popular approach for representing sentences is Sentence-BERT, or SentenceTransformers, which modifies pre-trained BERT with the use of siamese and triplet network structures.

 Software

-Software for training and using word embeddings includes Tomas Mikolov's Word2vec, Stanford University's GloVe, GN-GloVe, Flair embeddings, AllenNLP's ELMo, BERT, fastText, Gensim, Indra, and Deeplearning4j.
+Software for training and using word embeddings includes Tomáš Mikolov's Word2vec, Stanford University's GloVe, GN-GloVe, Flair embeddings, AllenNLP's ELMo, BERT, fastText, Gensim, Indra, and Deeplearning4j.
 Principal Component Analysis (PCA) and T-Distributed Stochastic Neighbour Embedding (t-SNE) are both used to reduce the dimensionality of word vector spaces and visualize word embeddings and clusters.

 Examples of application

 For instance, the fastText is also used to calculate word embeddings for text corpora in Sketch Engine that are available online.